-Price: 7 Days free trial, thereafter US$29 per month.
+Price: 7 Days free trial, thereafter US$29 per month

 Brandboom is a wholesale e-commerce platform to create clean Line sheets, get orders directly from retailers & receive payments in simple steps.
 After setting up your line sheet, you can directly send a link to your buyers and showrooms so they can book directly and can also pay.
-This will avoid so many back-&-forth communication and missing critical SKU/sizes etc.
+This will avoid so much back-&-forth communication and missing critical SKU/sizes etc.

 Price: Free with limits and thereafter US$79/mo.
-Works best on Chrome, Firefox, and Safari web browsers.

 Garmentory is one of the top online marketplaces existing right now.
 It is an ultimate source of indie boutiques, emerging and contemporary designers.
 By setting up a store on their online platform Garmentory gives brands access to thousands of customers around the globe.